 If you have previously given us consent to process your personal data and send you marketing information, you can withdraw this consent at any time by unsubscribing or contacting us directly.
 We will aim to cease the delivery of all marketing communications to you immediately on receipt on your objection or un-subscription.

 In order to complete some forms of communications or service delivery, we may need to pass your information to service suppliers who are registered outside the European Union (“EU”).
-For example, this may occur if we use the US based newsletter emailing service provider MailChimp.
+For example, this may occur if we use the US based newsletter emailing service provider MailChimp and/or Hubspot.

 By submitting your personal data, you’re agreeing to this transfer, storing or processing.
 When transferring your information outside of the EU, we take steps to ensure that your privacy rights continue to be protected.